 Banded Corydora, also known as bearded catfish, reach around 4″ inches in length.
-This, along with its temperament, and ease of feeding, make it a good choice if you’re a beginner.
+This, along with its temperament and ease of feeding, makes it a good choice if you’re a beginner.

-Catfish are a good idea, they are large, and mind their own business.
+Catfish are a good idea.
+They’re large and mind their own business.

 Their diet is omnivorous.
 In the wild, they eat crustaceans, other fish, insects, worms, and plant matter.